 The Premier League is a corporation in which the member clubs act as shareholders.
 The established season runs from August to May, with every registered team playing 38 games.
 Since its inception, 49 clubs have competed, featuring 47 English and two Welsh clubs, making it a cross-border league.
 This football association is by far the world's most-watched sporting league, with a profitable Premier League TV Rights deal.
-With combined club revenues that rocketed to the billions, owing to the increase in media revenue, there’s really nothing like this sport society.
+With combined club revenues that rocketed to the billions, owing to the increase in media revenue, there’s really nothing that compares to this footballing community.

 The competition was designed as the FA Premier League back on 20th February 1992, after the clubs’ verdict in the Football League First Division to break away from the Football League which was founded in 1888.
 This was a strategic move which proved to be a pretty lucrative deal worth a whopping £1 billion per year domestically as of 2013–14.
 With Sky and BT Group locking the domestic Premier League TV rights to broadcast 116 and 38 games respectively.

 Raking in €2.2 billion a year in domestic as well as international television rights, in between the year 2014 and 2015, the League’s teams were apportioned revenues of £1.6 billion, soaring to £2.4 billion in 2016–17.
 To date, the Premier League has 40 clubs on record all of which have competed at some stage.
-But without a doubt, the most well-known and recognized winners of the title are Manchester United, Chelsea, Blackburn Rovers, Arsenal and Leicester City – most of which having donned the title several times.
+But without a doubt, the most well-known and recognized winners of the title are Manchester United, Chelsea, Manchester City, Arsenal, and Leicester City – most of which having donned the title several times.

 In the first place, to even be considered as a contender within any of the clubs' players of the Premier League, sportsmen must eat, sleep and breathe football.
 But that alone isn’t enough.
 Let’s take a quick look at players who are truly a cut above the rest and have well-deservedly earned such a status.